-"The follicles cycle asynchronously, meaning they each do their own thing in their own time, and this results in about 100 hairs per day entering the falling phase," he says.
-"This may sound like a lot, but if you compare that to the number of follicles on your head—between 100,000 and 150,000—then you're only shedding 0.001% of your hair each day, and each of these is being replaced by a new hair shaft."
+"The follicles cycle asynchronously, meaning they each do their own thing in their own time, and this results in about 100 hairs per day entering the falling phase," Burg says.
+"This may sound like a lot, but if you compare that to the number of follicles on your head—between 100,000 and 150,000—then you're only shedding 0.001 percent of your hair each day, and each of these is being replaced by a new hair shaft."

 What Causes Hair Shedding?

-"There can be a number of causes; genetics is the primary reason for men and many women," Blaisure says.
+"There can be a number of causes; genetics is the primary reason for men and many women," says Michelle Blaisure, trichologist and Bosley Professional Strength product and technical specialist.
 But many women commonly experience hair shedding thanks to stress and lack of nutrients (like vitamins B, D, and zinc).
 "Another common reason for excess hair fall is hormonal changes, particularly in women," Burg adds.
 "These can happen with pregnancy, childbirth, a change in contraceptive pill, or during menopause.
 The change in hormones can affect the way hair grows by shortening the growth part of the hair cycle, leading to increased fall."

-But don't panic: He says this is completely reversible.
-"This sort of phenomenon is referred to as telogen effluvium, which just means that a group of hairs have stopped growing at the same time and then have shed together," he explains.
-Also, your hair and nails take a lot of energy to grow—but they're not top priority for your body, which is why you may experience shedding during times of physical and emotional stress.
+But don't panic: Burg says this is completely reversible.
+"This sort of phenomenon is referred to as telogen effluvium, which just means that a group of hairs has stopped growing at the same time and then have shed together," he explains.
+Also, your hair and nails take a lot of energy to grow—but they're not a top priority for your body, which is why you may experience shedding during times of physical and emotional stress.

 Eat a Balanced Diet